kurt-krueckeberg/language-translation-dictionary-lookup/docs/internals.md

 ### All Interfaces and Classes

-The UML of all the [Dictionary and Translation](/assets/images/dict-trans-classes.png) diagram (click to enlarge) related classes and interfaces:
+The UML diagram of all the [Dictionary and Translation](/assets/images/dict-trans-classes.png) diagram (click to enlarge) related classes and interfaces:

 ![UML Dictionary and Translation Classes and Interface Diagram](/assets/images/dict-trans-classes.png)